 Course Description and Target Audience

-- Attendees will be able to identify and apply brief substance use screenings to assist in identifying individuals with substance abuse related disorders
+- Attendees will be able to identify and apply brief substance use screenings to assist in identifying individuals with substance abuse-related disorders.

-- Attendees will be able to apply brief behavioral interventions to treat substance abuse related disorders
+- Attendees will be able to apply brief behavioral interventions to treat substance abuse-related disorders.

 Amanda Foster, Psy.D., is a licensed psychologist and has worked with HealthPoint since 2012 as a Behavioral Health Consultant.
-She received her degree from the Washington School of Professional Psychology Seattle and completed her predoctoral internship with HealthPoint.
+Dr. Foster received her degree from the Washington School of Professional Psychology Seattle and completed her predoctoral internship with HealthPoint.
 Her research interests include child and adolescent psychology, multicultural approaches to treatment, health psychology, and diabetes management.